Bromocriptine: Pharmacodynamics

 Bromocriptine in a dopamine receptor bound conformation.

 Bromocriptine is a partial agonist of the dopamine D_{2} receptor.
 It also interacts with other dopamine receptors and with various serotonin and adrenergic receptors.
-Bromocriptine has additionally been found to inhibit the release of glutamate by reversing the GLT1 glutamate transporter.
+Bromocriptine has additionally been found to inhibit the release of glutamate by reversing the glutamate transporter 1 (GLT-1; EAAT2).

 Despite acting as a serotonin 5-HT_{2A} receptor agonist, bromocriptine is described as non-hallucinogenic.

 As a silent antagonist of the serotonin 5-HT_{2B} receptor, bromocriptine has been said not to pose a risk of cardiac valvulopathy.
 This is in contrast to other ergolines acting instead as 5-HT_{2B} receptor agonists such as cabergoline and pergolide but is similar to lisuride which likewise acts as a 5-HT_{2B} receptor antagonist.
 However, in other research, bromocriptine has subsequently been found to be a partial agonist of the serotonin 5-HT_{2B} receptor and has been associated with cardiac valvulopathy and related complications.
 In any case, bromocriptine seems to have lower risk than certain other drugs.